wp-plugins/socialauth-wp/readme.txt

 == Installation ==

-* Login to your wordpress site as admin, go to plugins menu and search for "SocialAuth-WordPress".
+* Login to your WordPress site as admin, go to plugins menu and search for "SocialAuth-WordPress".
 * Add the plugin to you plugins directory.
 * From the plugin administration, enable the plugin.
 * Go to Settings > SocialAuth-WordPress from left side menu.
 * Configure plugin settings such as enabling one or more providers and providing your application keys.
 * Go to login page and see the magic.